Neurobiologist/COVID-Social-Media-Analyzer/README.md

 Because I chose to use Pandas dataframes to store the COVID-19 data and Twitter data, there were many unexpected challenges to overcome.
 I know Pandas is commonly used in data science applications, so I was motivated to try it out; however, when trying to generate the scatter plot, for instance, I couldn't pull data directly from the dataframe to plot.
 Instead, the data had to be read in as a list and all zipped together in order to properly plot the data as specified.
 Fortunately, the dataframes made certain actions easier, like using the apply/lambda structure to easily process data and store it as another column in the dataframe.

+Another challenge I faced was in the plotting of the dates from the Pandas dataframe in Matplotlib.
+As it turns out, the Python <code>datetime</code> format convlicts with matplotlib's handling of plot axes [[16]](#16), so additional formatting was necessary to get the time axis to plot correctly on the subplots.

-The (very basic) GUI is generated using the Tkinter GUI Toolkit [[15]](#15) and based off of an example using the Combobox widget [[16]](#16), which was then heavily modified to suit the purposes of this application.
-In the future, this UI could be modified to include the entire application on a single window; however, adding Matplotlib plots to the Tkinter GUI is non-trivial [[17]](#17) and I think this project would be better suited to a web app.
+The (very basic) GUI is generated using the Tkinter GUI Toolkit [[15]](#15) and based off of an example using the Combobox widget [[17]](#17), which was then heavily modified to suit the purposes of this application.
+In the future, this UI could be modified to include the entire application on a single window; however, adding Matplotlib plots to the Tkinter GUI is non-trivial [[18]](#18) and I think this project would be better suited to a web app.
 This would allow for the tool to reach a wider audience, as well as provide a much easier way to produce a more elegant interface.
 Given the target audience, this would be a very important consideration: our goal is to reach a potentially non-technical audience, so providing an easy-to-use and easy-to-interpret web application would be very important to the success of the venture.

 When performing the sentiment analysis, I had some very unique considerations while troubleshooting.
 Namely, I wasn't receiving many results when I tried to curate a collection of tweets from President Trump regarding COVID-19.
 I later realized that this was because I failed to include the term 'China virus' in my search query.

-Thoughts:
-* In the future, adding the option to search within a specified date range
-* Python datetime format convlicts with matplotlib's handling of plot axes (See https://www.earthdatascience.org/courses/use-data-open-source-python/use-time-series-data-in-python/date-time-types-in-pandas-python/)

 <a name="Next-Steps"></a>
 ## Next Steps